Speaker Bio

 Tina is the author of the bestseller, 50 Shades of Beige: Building Bridges While Breaking Bias.
 Her work has been featured in the Globe and Mail, Toronto Star, CBC Eyeopener, and HR Reporter.

-Recognized by Ignite Magazine as a Top Ten Notable Speaker, her clients include Pfizer, Carnival Cruises, Hockey Canada, Kraft-Heinz, 3M, and the Million Dollar Roundtable.
+Recognized by Ignite Magazine as a Top Ten Notable Speaker, her clients include Microsoft, Pfizer, Carnival Cruises, Hockey Canada, Kraft-Heinz, 3M, and the Million Dollar Roundtable.
 She has also served on McMaster University’s Future of Canada Council and as the Past-President of the Canadian Association of Professional Speakers (Alberta).

 Her uniquely interactive, energetic, and entertaining keynotes draw on her extensive experience managing Alberta’s immigration office and running her own successful relocation and settlement firm.
 Tina’s practical, tactical, hilarious, and thought-provoking keynotes inspire attendees to think, behave, act, and communicate with intention.